Skip to Main Content

 Top tip: Check your past work for any sections where you could have shown critical thinking more clearly.
 Plan how you will do so in future.

 The Skills for Learning essay writing guide contains advice on all stages of the essay writing process, from research and planning to writing and editing.
 It also includes a tutorial on constructing an effective academic argument.
+There is also a podcast on how to write the perfect assignment, and a blog on excellent essays.

 Make a note of key points from your feedback and these resources so you can make sure to cover them in your next essay.